awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types.md

 This finding informs you that an EC2 instance in your AWS environment is behaving in a way that deviates from the established baseline\.
 This EC2 instance has no prior history of sending this much traffic to this remote host\.
 Your EC2 instance might be compromised\.
 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

-### CryptoCurrency:EC2/BitcoinTool\.A<a name="crypto1"></a>

-#### Finding description<a name="crypto1_description"></a>

-**EC2 instance is communicating with Bitcoin mining pools\.**

-This finding informs you that an EC2 instance in your AWS environment is communicating with Bitcoin mining pools\.
-In the field of cryptocurrency mining, a mining pool is the pooling of resources by miners who share their processing power over a network to split the reward according to the amount of work they contributed to solving a block\.
-Unless you use this EC2 instance for Bitcoin mining, your EC2 instance might be compromised\.
-For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### CryptoCurrency:EC2/BitcoinTool\.B\!DNS<a name="crypto3"></a>

 #### Finding description<a name="crypto3_description"></a>

-**EC2 instance is communicating with a known Bitcoin\-related domain\.**
+**EC2 instance is querying a domain name that is associated with Bitcoin\-related activity\.**

-This finding informs you that an EC2 instance in your AWS environment is communicating with a known Bitcoin\-related domain\.
+This finding informs you that an EC2 instance in your AWS environment is querying a domain name that is associated with Bitcoin\-related activity\.
 Bitcoin is a worldwide cryptocurrency and digital payment system\.
 Besides being created as a reward for Bitcoin mining, bitcoin can be exchanged for other currencies, products, and services\.
 Unless you use this EC2 instance to mine or manage cryptocurrency, your EC2 instance might be compromised\.
 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### PenTest:IAMUser/KaliLinux<a name="pentest1"></a>